haavamoa/Gjallarhorn/README.md

 # Gjallarhorn

-A webclient to compare versions of packages on different NuGet sources.
+A blazing website to compare versions of packages on different NuGet sources.

-> Note : This project is slowly transitioning into using Blazor.
-Hopefully a Docker container will be available as well.

 ## The idea